raymond-w-ko/creep2/README.md

 * mintty, as of version of 2.7.6, requires `RowSpacing=-1` in the `.minttyrc` file for the box drawing glyphs not to be invisible.
   * This is found in `$HOME/.minttyrc` for `Cygwin` use, or
   * `%LOCALAPPDATA%\wsltty\home\%USERNAME%\.minttyrc` for `wsltty` use
-  * This commit in mintty results in the breakage https://github.com/mintty/mintty/commit/2cc746667595e08f57b12cfa0df0b67787762620 through Git bisect, although I'm not sure if this is a bug or feature.
+  * Through Git bisect, I found that this commit causes the breakage, although I'm not sure if it is a bug or feature. https://github.com/mintty/mintty/commit/2cc746667595e08f57b12cfa0df0b67787762620

 ## Introduction
 I love romeovs's creep font, but I think you could only use it well in Apple's Terminal.app